fmaussion/salem/docs/index.rst

     geoscientific data".
 There are plenty of more mature tools out there (see :ref:`faqtools`).
 Salem basically reinvents the wheel, but in the way I want the wheel to be.
-Some might still find it useful: as an addition to xarray, if you use the `WRF model`_, or if you would like to have `axis labels on lambert conformal maps`_.
+Some might still find it useful: as an addition to xarray, or if you use the `WRF model`_ for example.

 .. _WRF Model: http://www2.mmm.ucar.edu/wrf/users/
-.. _axis labels on lambert conformal maps: http://stackoverflow.com/questions/27962953/cartopy-axis-label-workaround

 Documentation